soggybag/front-end-React/README.md

 ## Why Learn React?

 React is a popular forward thinking framework.
 React is an evolution of the MVC architecture that is common in many programming languages.
+Redux is an extendsion to Rect that manages Application state/data using functional programming concepts.

 Here is what the React developers have to say about
 React:

 https://facebook.github.io/react/